 The digitalisation of hospitals is inevitable.
 So what’s the hold up?
-Here Gian Seehra, of Octopus Ventures’ Future of Health pod, talked to 25 industry experts to identify the five problem areas that need to be cured before the full benefits of tech can be felt.
+We’ve recently looked at drug delivery innovations and patient driven medicine, but here Gian Seehra, of Octopus Ventures’ Future of Health pod, talked to 25 industry experts to identify the five problem areas that need to be cured before the full benefits of tech can be felt.

 - Dire Data